dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

 - **Use Case**: Preview only the wells that will be used in an experiment
 - **Process**:
   1. Select "Experiment Save File" radio button
-  2. Click "Load" button
-  3. Select experiment settings JSON file
+  2. Select an experiment settings JSON file from the dropdown menu (automatically populated with available files)
+  3. Click "Load" button
   4. Application loads referenced calibration file
   5. Filters to only selected wells from experiment
   6. Displays filtered wells in the list

-### 3. Sequential Navigation
+### 3. Dual View Modes

+The preview application offers two ways to view and navigate wells:

+#### Well List View (Default)

-- **Well List**: Scrollable listbox showing all loaded wells with labels (A1, A2, etc.)
+- **Scrollable Listbox**: Shows all loaded wells with labels (A1, A2, etc.) in a vertical list
 - **Selection**: Click on any well in the list to select it
+- **Simple Navigation**: Easy to scroll through and select wells sequentially

+#### Graphical Grid View

+- **Visual Grid Display**: Shows all wells in an x×y grid layout matching the well plate structure
+- **Clickable Wells**: Each well is displayed as a labeled button that can be clicked to navigate
+- **Grid Dimensions**: Automatically determined from calibration file (`x_quantity` × `y_quantity`) or parsed from well labels
+- **Experiment Mode**: When loaded from an experiment file, irrelevant wells are grayed out
+  - **Enabled Wells**: Wells selected in the experiment are shown in blue and are clickable
+  - **Grayed Out Wells**: Wells not selected in the experiment are shown in gray and disabled
+- **Automatic Window Sizing**: Window automatically resizes to fit the grid (no manual resizing needed)
+- **Scrollable**: Both horizontal and vertical scrolling available for large grids
+- **Current Well Highlighting**: Currently selected well is highlighted in blue

+**View Switching**: Use the "View:" dropdown next to "Well List:" to switch between "list" and "graphical" views at any time.

+### 4. Sequential Navigation

 - **Navigation Controls**:
   - **Previous**: Move to previous well in sequence (wraps to last if at first)
   - **Next**: Move to next well in sequence (wraps to first if at last)
-  - **Go to Selected**: Move to the currently selected well in the list
+  - **Go to Selected**: Move to the currently selected well (works in both views)
+- **Graphical Navigation**: Click directly on any well button in graphical view to navigate to it
 - **Automatic Movement**: When navigating, printer automatically moves to well position
 - **Position Updates**: Current position and well label are displayed in real-time
+- **View Synchronization**: Current well is highlighted in both list and graphical views

-### 4. Homing Integration
+### 5. Homing Integration

 - **Home Button**: Returns printer to origin (0, 0, 0) position
 - **Optional**: Homing is not required - navigation works from current position